Dalitita18/BigData/Unidad_3/Evaluacion/README.md

 ```scala
 val data  = spark.read.option("header","true").option("inferSchema", "true").format("csv").load("Wholesale customers data.csv")
 ```
-Before we have our dataframe created we need create other dataframe again but this time selecting a few columns from the orginal dataframe and we'll call it as feature_data.
+Before we have our dataframe created we need create other dataframe again but this time selecting a few columns from the original dataframe and we'll call it as feature_data.

 ```scala
 val feature_data = (data.select($"Fresh", $"Milk",$"Grocery", $"Frozen", $"Detergents_Paper", $"Delicassen"))